koge nord

 Løvenborg

 Copenhagens probably most interesting house built in Art Nouveau style.
-The large windows facing the street were built, for the first time in Denmark, with the so-called curtain wall technology, where glass and window frames make up the load-bearing part.
+In fact, the large windows facing the street were built, for the first time in Denmark, with the so-called curtain wall technology, where glass and window frames make up the load-bearing part.
 The country’s first elevator was also in the building.

 Also, In 2003, it was awarded the “European Union Prize for Cultural Heritage”.